-In less than a decade, the Shelby Farms Greenline has helped inspire a new culture of biking and walking in Memphis.
-About 200,000 people use the Greenline each year.
-The trail currently runs for nearly 7 miles between Tillman Street in Binghampton (east of Midtown Memphis) and Farm Road in Shelby Farms.
-The greenline is built upon the bed of a former CSX Railroad line, which was abandoned in 2001.
+The first phase of the Shelby Farms Greenline opened in 2010 and helped inspire a new culture of biking and walking in Memphis.
+About 200,000 people now use the Greenline each year.
+As of June 2016, the trail runs 10.6 miles between Tillman Street in Binghampton (east of Midtown Memphis) and the Old Cordova Railroad Station.

 Access the trail where it crosses Tillman St., Highland St., High Point Terrace, Graham St., Waring Rd., Podesta St., Sycamore View Rd., Mullins Station Rd. and at Farm Rd. in Shelby Farms Park (between Mullins Station Road and Walnut Grove Road).